danny15002/capstone/README.md

 ## Minimum Viable Product

-FacebookClone is a web application inspired by Facebook built using Ruby on Rails and React.js.
-FacebookClone allows users to:
+Friendz is a web application inspired by Facebook built using Ruby on Rails and React.js.
+Friendz allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->